Ray Martin (television presenter): Media career

 Martin began working for Australian Broadcasting Corporation (ABC) in Sydney as a cadet in 1965.
 He was appointed the ABC's New York City correspondent in 1969.
 Over the next 10 years his coverage included race riots, anti-Vietnam War protests, Olympic Games and presidential elections for news and current affairs television and radio, from Four Corners and This Day Tonight to science and religion programs.

 In 1978, he joined the Nine Network to launch 60 Minutes, along with reporters George Negus and Ian Leslie.

 From 1985 to 1993, he presented the daily variety show Midday with Ray Martin and hosted top-rating specials such as Ray Martin Presents, Up Close and Personal and The Ray Martin Show, interviewing entertainment celebrities including Tom Cruise, Nicole Kidman, Robin Williams, Elton John, Jim Carrey, Michael Douglas, Billy Crystal, Jodie Foster, Michael Crawford, Paul Hogan, Russell Crowe and Madonna.

 He hosted A Current Affair from 1994 to 1998 and went on to present three series – Our Century, The Great Debates and Simply the Best – before returning to 60 Minutes to do special reports.
 In 2003 he resumed as host of A Current Affair.
 It was announced in December 2005 that he would become the Nine Network's Senior Reporter.
 This quashed much speculation that he would return to Four Corners at the ABC, as the fluctuating ratings for A Current Affair had decreased.
 Over the past few years he has assisted in reporting with some major events including the Indonesian tsunami disaster in 2005.
-Former Today Show co-host Tracy Grimshaw replaced Martin on ACA at the beginning of 2006.
-He was then a senior correspondent for Channel Nine.
+Former Today co-host Tracy Grimshaw replaced Martin on ACA at the beginning of 2006.
+He was then a senior correspondent for Nine Network.